Sustainable & Low Maintenance Landscape Design Guide For Portland

 Here are the key elements that Ross NW Watergardens' landscape designer (me) considers when planning a sustainable garden:

-- Native Plants.
+Native Plants.
 Native plants offer much to the sustainable garden.
 They tend to thrive with less care.
-Many require little water.
+Many (not all!) require little water.
 And they are sourced nearby, not trucked from another part of the country.
-Plus, Oregon has so many fantastic natives to choose from!
+Plus, Oregon has so many fantastic natives to choose from.
 Trees can be beneficial in special ways.
 They can lower electrical usage for your home and sequester carbon.
 Check the value of your existing trees with this calculator.

 These are the basics and will give you a great start towards a truly sustainable landscape design.
 Some of these concepts can be taken even further though: